Is Your Oral History Legal and Ethical?

 All the above steps and legalities should be followed when recordings or transcripts are to be deposited or made available onsite.
 Additionally for web access, interviewers, project managers and custodians of archives should always inform or consult interviewees if their words are to be published, broadcast or placed on the internet or in online repositories unless the recording agreement says otherwise.

-For digitisation projects involving online web access to oral history interviews, as far as possible interviewees should be re-contacted to confirm their consent to this kind of access.
+For digitisation projects involving online web access to oral history interviews, as far as possible interviewees should be re-contacted to confirm their agreement to this kind of access.
 Although this might not always be a legal requirement where copyright has been assigned and there are no access restrictions, the Society nonetheless regards this as good ethical practice.
 Interviewees should also be made aware of the website’s take-down policy.
 Furthermore under GDPR it is now necessary to exercise due diligence by sensitivity-checking interviews prior to online publication to ensure that nothing is published which might ‘substantially damage or distress’ anyone mentioned in the interview.

 Interviews placed on the internet should always be accompanied by terms and conditions for use.
 This will ensure that anyone making use of them will be aware of what they are allowed to do with them and how they should acknowledge and cite them.
 Normal copyright conditions and exceptions apply to online deposits.

 If oral history material is being stored in the internet ‘cloud’, you are urged to read the terms and conditions of storage.
-Some companies providing this type of storage claim some rights in the material they stores, which could have implications for both copyright and access restrictions.
+Some companies providing this type of storage claim some rights in the material they store, which could have implications for both copyright and access restrictions.
 Others operate outside UK/EU legal jurisdictions.